-The anti-establishment wave has already claimed it’s next victim, in the shape of Italy’s Prime Minister Matteo Renzi who is set to resign after losing a referendum on Sunday.
-Having lost a referendum which promised constitutional reform this weekend, Renzi feels there is no longer a place for him as a leader in Italy.
+The anti-establishment wave has already claimed it’s next victim, in the shape of Italy’s Prime Minister Matteo Renzi who is set to resign.
+Having lost a referendum which promised constitutional reform, Renzi feels there is no longer a place for him as a leader in Italy.
 The reforms would have removed power from the Senate and mean that proposed laws would only require the approval of the Lower House of Parliament, as opposed to the current system which requires approval from both Houses.
 In short, Renzi was campaigning to make it easier to govern the nation moving forwards and move Italy away from its usual instability.
 Not only was Renzi gambling his political future on the referendum having said he would resign if he lost, but he was also gambling with the stock markets, that are set for turbulent times now.
 The “No” vote which has come through in the Italian constitutional referendum had been widely forecast by polls and political commentators but the resignation of Renzi is still a blow to politics on a European front.
 The fall-out for the markets and Europe’s economies is unclear, but some upheaval may now be in prospect, particularly given the scale of the vote and the political and financial uncertainty facing Italy.

 In a time where the media is portraying the EU as unstable and capable of collapsing to the far-right, we must reassess.
 We must recognize that while the EU is a representative of the people who occupy it, these people are discouraged because their opinions are not being listened to, the template of how the EU has been run for years needs to be addressed if it is to continue with integrity.

 Political commentator David Van Reybrouck recently heralded Ireland as “the most innovative democracy in Europe” and while we are under no illusions that these citizens are disgruntled with the government too on many matters, the channels of communication are, at least, open.